phonexicum/phonexicum.github.io/infosec/sql-injection.md

 <article class="markdown-body" markdown="1">

+***THIS ARTICLE MAY CONTAIN syntax inaccuracy, THIS ARTICLE ALSO MUST BE RECONSIDERED AND REORGANIZED***

 I collect different types of sqli attacks from the internet.

 In this document I am targeting 4 databases: MySQL, PostgreSQL, MS SQL, ORACLE